10 Easy, Enjoyable Children’s Books That English Learners Will Love

 - Reading them is fun!
 The stories are enjoyable and the pictures help you make sense of the words (besides being nice to look at).

-English learners can get frustrated when they choose books that go above their reading levels.
+English learners can get frustrated when they choose books that go above their English reading levels.
 By focusing on children’s books first, you should have a very positive and successful learning experience.

 If you enjoy this type of entertaining language learning, you can get a similar experience with FluentU.
 FluentU offers authentic English videos, like movie trailers, music videos, inspiring talks and more, that’ve been transformed into a language learning experience.